 This idea of being responsible for the needs of family is also very applicable when it comes to the role of the church in caring for the needs of members.
 Family is first in line to care for needs.
 The church’s response should be to first look to family to meet needs and only if there is no family or if family is not willing, then the church should step in and provide assistance.

 2. The Poor – The Bible is consistent throughout on the importance of caring for the poor.
+As we just read, this primary responsibility falls onto the family, but then extends to the family of the local church.
+However, our duty to the poor extends beyond the doors of the church.
 Here is a sampling of a few verses that stress our role in the process:

 The idea of caring for the poor is a fundamental teaching in the New Testament.
 It is probably stressed so much because it aligns with the character of God.
 Consider James 2:5, which says, “has not God chosen those who are poor in the world to be rich in faith and heirs of the kingdom, which he has promised to those who love him?”